strapdata/elassandra/.github/ISSUE_TEMPLATE.md

 Issues that do not follow these guidelines are likely to be closed.

 1. GitHub is reserved for bug reports and feature requests.
-The best place to ask a general question is at the Elastic [forums](https://discuss.elastic.co).
-    GitHub is not the place for general questions.

 2. Is this bug report or feature request for a supported OS?
 If not, it is likely to be closed.
 See https://www.elastic.co/support/matrix#show_os